Luis de la Fuente (footballer, born 1914)

-Luis de la Fuente y Hoyos (January 17, 1914 – May 28, 1972), nicknamed "The Pirate", was a Mexican professional footballer, playing mostly on midfielder position.
-De la Fuente is considered one of the finest Mexican—and thus North American—midfielders of all time, being named to the IFFHS World Team for CONCACAF in 2021.
+Luis de la Fuente y Hoyos (17 January 1914 – 28 May 1972) was a Mexican professional footballer who played as a midfielder.

+Nicknamed "The Pirate", de la Fuente is considered one of the best Mexican—and North American—midfielders of all time, having being named to the IFFHS World Team for CONCACAF in 2021.

 Early life

 Born in Veracruz in 1914, de la Fuente was the first of four children of a father from Asturias and a mother from Santander Province, Spain.
 Shortly after he was born, de la Fuente's parents fled Veracruz after the United States seized the port city.
 The family would return to Veracruz but de la Fuente's father died when he was still young.
 His mother sent him to live with relatives in Santander for his primary education, but at age 10 he returned to his mother who sent him to study in Tacubaya, Mexico City where he would first play organized football.

 The director of local side C.F.
 Aurrerá noticed de la Fuente's emerging football talent and eventually he dropped out of school to sign with the club.